-"The Riva Acciaio plants will re-open on Monday," Flavio Zanonato said.
+"The Riva Acciaio plants will re-open ," Flavio Zanonato said.

 The company had halted operations at seven plants in northern Italy and sent home 1,400 workers after assets and current accounts with €916 million ($1.2 billion) were frozen as part of an investigation into alleged environmental crimes at its sister company, steel giant Ilva.

 The Riva family that owns both companies is under multiple investigations for fraud and toxic pollution at its main plant in Taranto in southern Italy.